bluej130/Cancel-by-File/README.md

 ```

-The class automatically removes the temporary file as soon as there are no other references to a particular object, or in any order during the shutdown sequence.
+The class automatically removes the temporary file as soon as there are no other references to the cancel_by_file object.